 Selective grass killers: Some herbicides are chemically formulated to target only one specific plant or category of plant.
 Just as broad-spectrum herbicides are selective for plants that have wide, broad leaves, there are also herbicides that are selective for bladed grasses.
 Grass killers target only various grasses and do not affect most other ornamental plants.
 These are also a good choice for fighting grass in your garden beds.

 Pre-emergent herbicides: Most types of herbicide are described as post-emergent products, since they are applied to plants that have already germinated, sprouted, and are actively growing.
-Another category of herbicides is per-emergent, which are formulated to control weeds by hindering germination of new seeds.
+Another category of herbicides is pre-emergent, which are formulated to control weeds by hindering germination of new seeds.
 These will inhibit the germination of all new seeds, not just grass seeds, so they need to be used carefully in a garden bed application.
 Applied at the wrong time, for example, they will prevent your planted vegetable or flower seeds from sprouting.
 And these herbicides do nothing to kills the roots of established perennial grasses.

 The chemical glyphosate was once thought to be one of the safest of all chemical herbicides, and this is a claim still made by the manufacturers of products such as RoundUp and others containing glyphosate.
 It is true that glyphosate has less residual impact on the environment than some of the other chemicals used in herbicides since the active ingredient is rendered inactive soon after contacting common soil enzymes.
 But there is also recent evidence of health issues for industry workers who handle glyphosate, and there is now considerable controversy regarding this chemical.
 In March 2015, the World Health Organization's International Agency for Research on Cancer classified glyphosate as "probably carcinogenic in humans."
 But the United States EPA views glyphosate as having low toxicity to humans and concludes that glyphosate is not likely to be carcinogenic in humans.
 If you use glyphosate properly, according to label directions, it is probably safe, but individuals concerned about environmental chemicals will want to avoid it and other herbicides.

 When to Kill Grass in Garden Beds